strohne/volker/README.md

       labs_apply(newlabels) %>%
       tab_metrics(starts_with("cg_adoption_advantage_"))

-Be aware that some data operations such as `mutate()` from the Tidyverse loose labels on their way.
+Be aware that some data operations such as `mutate()` from the tidyverse loose labels on their way.
 In this case, store the labels (in the codebook attribute of the data frame) before the operation and resotre them afterwards: